dunfermlinewest/dunfermlinewest.github.io/_missions/local.md

 link: 'https://dwb.church/events'
 logo: ''
 country: 'GB'
-date: 2020-12-15
+date: 2021-02-19
 ---
-Give thanks for the witness of our Outside Nativity with the goodie bags, Andrew’s baptism, the Carol Service and the literature given out round the area.
+A ‘Welcome to the Community’ card  is being prepared with details of church services etc. to be put through the doors of newly built houses in the area (for e.g. a new scheme in Grieve St) and also as and when houses change hands.